Nellousan/px2ansi/README.md

 Basic usage:
 ```
-pta your_image.png
+px2ansi your_image.png
 ```

 This will print directly to the terminal, if you want to save it to a file you can use the `>` redirection operator or use:
 ```
-pta your_image.png -o your_file.txt
+px2ansi your_image.png -o your_file.txt
 ```

 Once you saved the output to a file, no need to use Px2ANSI anymore, you can simply print the content